 What Kind of Ankle Weights Are There?

-Fixed weight ankle weights come in a non-adjustable weight and are typically found in options between 2 – 10 lbs.
+Fixed weight ankle weights come in a non-adjustable weight and are typically found in options between 2 – 10 lbs, and you can find them fairly cheap on Amazon, like this pair:

 Weight is often quoted as a pair, e.g. 5lb each leg will often be advertised as (a set of) 10lb ankle weights.
 This is easily confused, so double check the product you are looking at to make sure you are getting what you want!

 Adjustable weight ankle weights allow you to customize the amount of weight in each ankle weight.
-Usually these have removable weight bags, each weighing around 1.25lb – 2lb each, depending on the product.
+Usually this type of ankle weight comes with removable weights, each weighing around 1.25lb – 2lb each, depending on the product.

 If you intend on taking your ankle weights underwater for water aerobics, or they are likely to be exposed to a lot of moisture, then you may want to consider waterproof ankle weights which are also available.

-If you’re thinking of using ankle weights in aqua-aerobics or while swimming then buy a set that are made out of solid weights rather than sand.
+If you’re thinking of using ankle weights in aqua-aerobics or while swimming then I would recommend that you buy a set that are made out of solid weights rather than sand.
 Those which use sand as the weight are prone to shift around in the water and inevitably slip and become troublesome to secure around the ankles.
-Also be aware that when in the water the weights will not seem as heavy as they are on land.
+Also be aware that generally, when you are in the water the weights will not seem as heavy as they are on land.

 How to Use Ankle Weights Effectively